-Class Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China
+Class-Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China

 The national security debate about TikTok centers on something nobody has so far provided direct evidence of: that Tiktok is sending information about American citizens to China and, possibly, the Chinese Community Party.

-TikTok says its primary servers for its U.S. users are in Virginia and its backup servers are in Singapore.
-The company says no data collected on Americans ever goes to servers or authorities in China.
+TikTok said its primary servers for its U.S. users are in Virginia and its backup servers are in Singapore.
+The company said no data collected on Americans ever goes to servers or authorities in China.

-But that contradicts the findings of technology experts hired by the plaintiffs' lawyers.
+But that contradicts the findings of technology experts hired by the plaintiffs' attorneys.
 Those experts, who studied the collection and journey of TikTok data, claim troves of information are being sent to servers in China "under the control of third-parties who cooperate with the Chinese government," according to the lawsuit.

-"Such information reveals TikTok users' precise physical location, including possibly indoor locations within buildings, and TikTok users' apps that possibly reveal mental or physical health, religious views, political views, and sexual orientation," lawyers for users wrote in legal filings.
+"Such information reveals TikTok users' precise physical location, including possibly indoor locations within buildings, and TikTok users' apps that possibly reveal mental or physical health, religious views, political views, and sexual orientation," attorneys for users wrote in legal filings.

-The lawyers declined to comment for this story, nor would they disclose to NPR who their experts are or what methods they employed.
+The lawyers declined to comment for this story and would not disclose to NPR who their experts are or what methods they employed.

 In the lawsuit, they contend that as soon as TikTok is downloaded, it starts collecting data, even before a user opens an account.
-If a user starts making a video, but then does not save it, data in the video is still mined by TikTok, according to the suit.
+If a user begins making a video but then does not save it, data in the video is still mined by TikTok, according to the suit.
 Even when TikTok is merely on a phone but not being used, it is still allegedly vacuuming up loads of personal data.
 It is a practice, the suit argues, that violates the law by not receiving the consent of users.

-The lawyers for the users say the app engages in what it calls "covert theft" while attempting to hide its tracks.
+The attorneys for the users said the app engages in what they call "covert theft" while attempting to hide its tracks.

 "They do so by obfuscating the source code that would reveal the private and personally-identifiable user data and content actually taken from users' mobile devices," the suit says.

 TikTok denies that any of its data collection starts before users agree to its terms of service.
 TikTok is upfront about what data it takes from users.
-Experts say most smartphone apps collect and store just as much — or more — data as TikTok does.
+Experts said most smartphone apps collect and store just as much — or more — data as TikTok does.

-TikTok's legal team says the lawsuit is based on a "factually mistaken" analysis of how the app collects data and what it is doing with that data.
+TikTok's legal team said the lawsuit is based on a "factually mistaken" analysis of how the app collects data and what it is doing with that data.
 But worse than that, according to TikTok lawyer Weibell, is that the suit is China-phobic in the same way many U.S. politicians and Silicon Valley tech giants are, he argues.

 "The present lawsuit is based on (and quotes) the same anti-Chinese rhetoric, conjecture, supposition, and innuendo that originated with these political and competitive attacks," Weibell said in a filing.

-Weibell would not comment on the suit to NPR.
+Weibell declined to comment on the suit to NPR.

 TikTok says case should be tossed based on user agreement

-TikTok's terms of service include what is known as an arbitration clause, which makes users agree that any complaint about TikTok can never be part of a class-action lawsuit.
+TikTok's terms of service include what is known as an arbitration clause, which makes users agree that any complaint about the company can never be part of a class-action lawsuit.

 But under California law, arbitration clauses do not apply to minors.
 They can still file lawsuits if they think they have been harmed.

-Lawyers for the users say because data collection allegedly happens before any terms of service are agreed to, users of any age should be able to have their day in court.
+Attorneys for the users said because data collection allegedly happens before any terms of service are agreed to, users of any age should be able to have their day in court.

-TikTok, though, hopes the whole case will be thrown out on the grounds that users do not have a right to bring the lawsuit in the first place because of the legalese that forces disputes to be resolved outside of court.
+TikTok, though, hopes the whole case will be thrown out on the grounds that users do not have a right to bring the lawsuit in the first place because of the arbitration clause that forces disputes to be resolved outside court.

 If a panel of judges overseeing the case sides with TikTok, the whole case could fall apart.
 But if the panel agrees with the plaintiffs, both sides will begin deliberations about who is able to join the class action and how much money will be at stake.